 Table.
 Increase in the sound pressure level, when adding new sources.

 As you can clearly see, if keep adding sources after the fourth, the total raise of the SP level will be less that 1 dB, which basically means we won’t hear the difference in sound, when the 5th source with the same SPL will join.
-(A human can hear the change in acoustic pressure, if it is higher than 1dB)
+(A human can hear the change in acoustic pressure(acoustic loops), if it is higher than 1dB)

 I hope i put a little light on the problem, and answered the question on adding decibels.
 I advise you to use the calculator as well.